mtumilowicz/terraform-basics-modules-workshop/README.md

   * packer (build AMI, then launch AMI)
   * cloud init (user_data in aws_instance)
     * will run after ec2 instance will launch for the first time
+    * Resource provisioners are especially interesting because they are essentially back- doors to the Terraform runtime.
+      * Provisioners can execute arbitrary code on either a local or remote machine, which has many obvious security implications
+          * Resource provisioners allow you to execute scripts on local or remote machines as part of resource creation or destruction
+          * They are used for various tasks, such as boot- strapping, copying files, hacking into the mainframe, etc.
+          * Because resource provisioners call external scripts, there is an implicit dependency on the OS interpreter.
+          * Provisioners allow you to dynamically extend functionality on resources by hooking into resource lifecycle events.
+There are two kinds of resource provisioners:
+             Creation-time provisioners
+             Destruction-time provisioners
+          * Most people who use provisioners exclusively use creation-time provisioners: for example, to run a script or kick off some miscellaneous automation task
+          * Sometimes resources are marked “cre- ated” when actually it takes a few more seconds before they are truly ready.
+            * By inserting delays with the local-exec provisioner, you can solve many of these strange race condition–style bugs.
+          * Resource provisioners should be used only as a method of last resort.
+            * The main advantage of Terraform is that it’s declarative and stateful.
+            * When you make calls out to external scripts, you undermine these core principles.
+          * HashiCorp has publicly stated that resource provisioners are an anti-pattern, and they may even be deprecated in a newer version of Terraform
 * terraform core contains language interpreter, the CLI and how to interact with providers
   * it doesn't contain the code to interact with the API of the cloud providers to create resources
   * that code is in providers, which be installed separately when invoking "terraform init"